JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 )
 ```

-Plus on the [`stop_condition`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/50756bbe9e1925a9320d1abdbbc6255c1b4a27f1/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker.jl#L110) and [`hook`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/50756bbe9e1925a9320d1abdbbc6255c1b4a27f1/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker.jl#L15), you can experiment by `run(agents, wrapped_env, stop_condition, hook)`.
-Use [`Plots.scatter`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/66a9c7e41416c4b959c66b07d06d67915dc4b628/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker.jl#L119) to get the following result:
+Plus on the [`stop_condition`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker.jl#L110) and [`hook`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker.jl#L15) in the experiment, you can also `run(agents, wrapped_env, stop_condition, hook)` to perform the experiment.
+Use [`Plots.scatter`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker.jl#L119) to get the following result:

 \dfig{body;JuliaRL_MADDPG_KuhnPoker.png;Result of the experiment.}

-**Note that** the current `MADDPG` still can only work on the envs of `MINIMAL_ACTION_SET,` i.e., all actions in the environment's action space are legal.
-And the Kuhn Poker game may not be suitable for the test since `MADDPG` is one deterministic algorithm that the state's response is one deterministic action.
+**Note that** the current `MADDPGManager` still only works on the envs of [`MINIMAL_ACTION_SET`](https://juliareinforcementlearning.org/docs/rlbase/#ReinforcementLearningBase.MINIMAL_ACTION_SET).
+And since **MADDPG** is one deterministic algorithm, i.e., the state's response is one deterministic action, the Kuhn Poker game may not be suitable for testing the performance.
 In the next weeks, I'll update the algorithm and try to test it on other games.

 ## 3. Reviews and Future Plan